dwweiss/bruteforce/README.md

 - Class _NeuralTf_: Tensorflow/Keras variant
 - Class _NeuralNl_: Neurolab variant

-_BruteForce_ is only dependent on the files stored in the code directory of this repository.

 ### Example
 _test_bruteforce.py_ is an example for using the backends TensorFlow and NeuroLab for a simple regression problem in 1D space.